Where can I find refills for older pens?

 Since we specialize in vintage pens, we do not usually sell refill cartridges other than examples of obsolete design, most of which are no longer functional and are chiefly of interest to collectors.
 And though we try to keep up, the variety of proprietary refills offered over the past few decades is truly vast.
 We can offer the following tips, however, and suggest that if you need further assistance you try an online search, since pen hobbyists are constantly trading tips on adapting and substituting for obsolete cartridges.
 Note that fountain pen ink cartridges can be refilled using a small syringe, and with a bit of ingenuity a sac can be grafted onto an old cartridge to make a converter.

 Small international cartridges, cut off at the neck, will reportedly fit both Esterbrook and Wearever fountain pens.
 There are also adaptors that allow Parker cartridges to fit Esterbrooks -- old time production, but worth seeking out.
+It may be simpler to use Platinum cartridges or converters, however, which reportedly fit with no modification required.

 Unlike Parker's Liquid Lead pencil, Waterman's "fluid lead" ballpoint pencil used a refill the same size as the company's contemporary ballpoints.
 While Waterman's current-production ballpoint refills will not fit their older pens, Must de Cartier ballpoint refills will.